 Use synonyms

 has undergone significant redevelopment.
-Several original features were removed or replaced, and a number of modern facilities have been added.
+Several original features have been removed or replaced, and

 Linking Words